crotwell/pickax/README.md

 - c: Create a generic pick at the current mouse location
 - a: Create a P pick at the current mouse location
 - s: Create a S pick at the current mouse location
+- backspace: Delete pick at the current mouse location
 - d: Display your picks
 - D: Display all picks
 - f: Apply next filter